Halal Money Matters: How Muslims Can Balance Deen and Dunya with Smart Islamic Finance

 HASAN.VC

-As Muslims, we all know that Allah ﺳﺒﺤﺎﻧﻪ ﻭ ﺗﻌﺎﻟﻰ put us on this earth to worship Him.
+As Muslims, we know Allah ﷻ created us to worship Him, not to burn ourselves out chasing status or net worth.
 Therefore, its Muslim aim in life should not be limited to working to death in pursuit of a higher status and a bigger net worth.
-After all, this life is only temporary.
+This dunya is temporary, and true success lies in the Akhirah.

 The fact remains, however, that one does need to pursue a halal income to provide for oneself and one’s family.
-Allah ﺳﺒﺤﺎﻧﻪ ﻭ ﺗﻌﺎﻟﻰ is ar-Razzaq, the Provider, but we still need to do our part as the bills aren’t going to pay themselves, and food won’t magically appear on our tables.
+Allah ﺳﺒﺤﺎﻧﻪ ﻭ ﺗﻌﺎﻟﻰ is ar-Razzaq, the Provider, but we must do our part—because bills won’t pay themselves and food won’t appear without effort.

 For starters, we should only pursue income strictly from halal means.
 Be wary of engaging in jobs or businesses that sell haram products, such as alcohol or interest-based securities.